ImAMLazy/RavenDB/README.md

 In RavenDB all documents can be grouped by collections

 #### CREATE
-First document should be created without rql
+First document of collection should be created without rql

 ("Patch" field)
 ```